Partners and Sponsors

 Microsoft provides the Center with general programmatic support for a wide range of its programs.

 Aspen CBE is engaged with Laureate to examine how social and environmental issues might best be integrated into the future of online MBA education.
-Walden University , a subsidiary of Laureate, is the largest granter of online MBA's in the world and is working with the Center to consider how its MBA degree could better meet the needs of future MBA students.

 Yale University School of Management

-Yale is partnering with Aspen CBE to develop the Giving Voice to Values (GVV) curriculum initiative.
+Yale partnered with Aspen CBE to develop the Giving Voice to Values (GVV) curriculum initiative.
 GVV is an innovative research and curriculum development program that identifies the many ways that individuals can - and do - voice their values in the workplace, and provides opportunities to build the "muscles" - cognitive arguments, communication skills, personal comfort and commitment - necessary to do so.

 Aspen CBE maintains close working relationships with the following organizations, including the co-sponsorship of various projects and programs.